Names can be worth billions fighting for. One such name is 'SportPesa'.

 Pay bill freeze

 As a result, the telecommunications companies Safaricom and Airtel and Communications Authority of Kenya froze the company's pay bill.

 Milestone then moved to court, arguing that the decision to suspend its licence was unconstitutional as it had been duly allowed to use the name by its owner Sportpesa Global Holdings Limited.

 Milestone insists that the name does not belong to Pevans.

-A filing in the UK shows that the trademark was transferred from Pevans to Sportpesa Holdings in the United Kingdom for a sum of £100,000 (Sh14,700,000 at current exchange rates).
+A filing in the UK shows that the trademark was transferred from Pevans to Sportpesa Holdings in the United Kingdom for £100,000 (Sh14,700,000 at current exchange rates).

-Pevans shareholders are engaged in a major fight for control of the sports billions, with some local owners accusing Karauri of putting together a scheme to dilute their stakes.
-Karauri denies these accusations.
+Pevans shareholders are engaged in a significant fight for control of the sport's billions, with some local owners accusing Karauri of putting together a scheme to dilute their stakes.
+Karauri denies these